-Microsoft Flight is a free-to-play flight simulator developed and published digitally by Microsoft for the PC (via Games For Windows - Live) on February 27, 2012.
-It was also released via Steam on April 3, 2012.
+Microsoft Flight is a free-to-play flight simulator developed by Microsoft Game Studios Vancouver and published digitally by Microsoft for the PC on February 27, 2012 (via Games For Windows - Live) and April 3, 2012 (via Steam).
 It was later removed from both marketplaces on August 22, 2013 (but can still be downloaded with limited functionality).

 A lightly-featured reboot of the Microsoft Flight Simulator franchise, Microsoft Flight features a smaller scale experience, including a limited number of planes and easier flying assistance for beginners.
-Players fly around Hawaii and Alaska in aircraft ranging from amphibious light-sport monoplanes to World War II biplanes, participating in various activities including landing challenges, delivery/sightseeing jobs, and finding hidden collectibles (known as Aerocaches).
-The game makes use of GFWL functionality, including online multiplayer, achievements, and bonus aircraft/locations as paid downloadable content.
+Players fly around both Hawaii and Alaska in aircraft ranging from amphibious light-sport monoplanes to World War II biplanes, participating in various activities including landing challenges, delivery/sightseeing jobs, and finding hidden collectibles (known as Aerocaches).
+The game made use of GFWL functionality, including online multiplayer and achievements.

 Microsoft Flight features a much smaller scale experience than previous entries in the Flight Simulator series.
-The game takes entirely in Hawaii and its surrounding islands (as well as the state of Alaska with added DLC), whereas Flight Simulator X featured several dozen high-quality cities and some level of coverage for the entire globe.
+Whereas Microsoft Flight Simulator X featured several dozen high-quality cities and some level of coverage for the entire globe, Microsoft Flight takes place entirely in the big island of Hawaii, with its surrounding islands and the state of Alaska as optional DLC (which, as of August 22, 2013, can no longer be acquired).

 The flying has also been simplified from previous entries in the series, offering an easier difficulty for newcomers that allows them to bypass most of the complex parts of take-off and landing, as well as making the actual act of flying a bit easier.
 All of this assistance can be turned off if desired, providing a much more of a traditional flight simulator experience.
 Besides the standard mouse and keyboard controls Microsoft flight also features gamepad and joystick support, as well as support for TrackIR.

-- Icon A5 (Deluxe) - Included with the base game
+- Icon A5 - Included with the base game.

-- Boeing-Stearman Model 75 (Deluxe) - Unlocked by signing in to Games For Windows - Live
+- Boeing-Stearman Model 75 - Unlocked by signing in to Games For Windows - Live.

 Minimum System Requirements